cproctor/unfold_studio/documentation/user_guide/ink.rst

 Introduction
 ============

-**ink** is a scripting language built around the idea of marking up pure-text with flow in order to produce interactive scripts.
+In Unfold Studio, stories are written in a programming language called **ink**.

+**ink** was designed to feel as much as possible like regular writing.
+You can write the same way you would write a story or a diary, and then you can add code to make the story interactive or turn it into a game.
 At its most basic, it can be used to write a Choose Your Own-style story, or a branching dialogue tree.
 But its real strength is in writing dialogues with lots of options and lots of recombination of the flow.

-**ink** offers several features to enable non-technical writers to branch often, and play out the consequences of those branches, in both minor and major ways, without fuss.

-The script aims to be clean and logically ordered, so branching dialogue can be tested "by eye".
-The flow is described in a declarative fashion where possible.

 It's also designed with redrafting in mind; so editing a flow should be fast.

+The idea is to bring programming into your writing, not the other way around.
+This approach allows you to do new things with writing, and supports :ref:`literacy_based_cs`.

 Part One: The Basics
 ====================

+If you're just starting out, we suggest creating a new story in Unfold Studio where you can copy and paste the code examples below.
+That way you can see them work, and you can mess around with them.

 1) Content
 ----------